Power News We love to talk!

 Further, the RPO levels for a majority of the states continue to remain lower than recommended under the guidelines.
 The regulators tend to carry forward shortfalls in RPO compliance to the subsequent period instead of levying any penalty for non-compliance.
 Monitoring of RPO compliance, either on a quarterly or a monthly basis, by the designated nodal agencies also remains absent across states, Icra had noted.

-- Mangalore University to go green Read more
+- Canals to harness 1,000 Mw green energy in Punjab Read more